SvenjaPape/WellenausbreitungGitordner/README.md

 In addition amplitude, frequency and the startingphase should be able to be set for each of the two sources.

 **Usage and an instruction for the user**

-**Short version**
+**> Short version**
 - Start script SinusWaves with MATLAB R2015a.
+- Set desired parameters with sliders (anytime).
+- Activate button "Click mode" before interacting with waveplot.
 - Right and left mouseclick in the waveplot to set sources.
-- Set desired parameters with sliders.
 - To get a lineplot: Hold shift and click anywhere in waveplot with left mousebutton.

-**Long version**
+**> Long version**

 In order to run the scripts and functions, MATLAB R2015a must be used.
 The script SinusWaves is required to represent the animated sine presentation, after running the script a GUI will follow.
 This GUI should be operated in full-screen mode, so that an entire and well representation is allowed.
 After that, different values for the frequency, amplitude and phase can be adjusted by using the six different sliders.
 In each case, three of the sliders are responsible for one source.
 So it´s possible to specify the sources by different parameter values for the sources.
-The placement of the sources is done by clicking into the simulation.
+Before you can choose the position of the sources, you have to click the "Click mode"-button.
+If this button is clicked you can set the sources by clicking into the simulation.
 On this occasion, the positions can be freely chosen and changed always during the whole simulation.
 Setting the Source "left" is done by pressing the left and Source "right" by pressing the right mouse button.
-When you press the left mouse button and shift, a line plot will be presented.
+Before you can get the lineplot you also have to click the button "Click mode".
+When you clicked the button you are allowed to press the left mouse button and shift.
+After that, a line plot will be presented.
 This lineplot shows the local waveform or rather the local sum of the two sources.
 The user can change the parameters during the whole run.

 **Dependencies and installation tips**